-- A bank statement for a family owned business accompanied by a signed, dated letter detailing the sponsor's relationship to the business and a signed, dated letter detailing the sponsors relationship to the student and detailing the sponsorship commitment
+- A bank statement for a family owned business accompanied by a bank signatory letter detailing the relationship to the business and a signed, dated letter detailing the sponsors relationship to the student and detailing the sponsorship commitment

 - A sponsorship letter from a government entity, international organization, or other major sponsor detailing the sponsors relationship to the student and detailing the specific amounts of their sponsorship commitment